 This training will help you understand the difference between informative and persuasive presentation.
 It teaches how to implement these concepts in your content and delivery and the three ways of persuasion that are used in virtually all presentations we see today.
 You’ll learn how to choose the proper mode of persuasion and how to match your message to your listeners.

 Do your listeners ask you to repeat keywords?
 The ability to speak clearly is an important skill, no matter who you are.
 There are several ways to lose your listeners, but poor articulation, mumbling, and lack of volume are the most preventable.
 Don’t force listeners to work harder to understand the words coming out of your mouth!
 This module on communication excellence will teach key sounds and practice techniques to ensure that you are speaking clearly.

 Your customers will often pay attention to how you sound as much as what you are saying.
 A positive interaction can depend on your tone and inflection, speed, and projection.

-Plus: words matter!
+Plus, words matter!
 Your choice of words, such as “customers,” “clients,” “guests,” or “patrons,” will shape their perception, and perception shapes service communication.
 Don’t let your choice of words become a distraction during a customer interaction.
-In This teaches participants the various sounds of service and how to master their own sounds to best communicate with customers.
+This teaches participants the various sounds of service and how to master their sounds to best communicate with customers.